RedRabbitDevelopment/doskara-servers/hosts/aws/new_doskara_instance.md

      PasswordAuthentication yes
      ```
-  5. Ensure that you can log in as one of the new users by running `ssh [username]@[ip address]` from a remote machine.
-You can copy over ssh keys to the new user at this time if you wish.
+  5. Ensure that you can log in as one of the new users by running `ssh [username]@[ip address]` from a remote machine. **Failing to complete this step or the next may result in locking yourself out of your new instance.** You can copy over ssh keys to the new user at this time if you wish using `ssh-copy-id` or similar.
   6. While logged in as a new user, ensure that your sudo privileges are working by running: `sudo -l` and confirming that the user has `ALL` permissions.
-  7. Install necessary software.
-Run the following commands (Ubuntu):
+5. Install necessary software (just git at the moment).
+Run the following commands:
+  * Ubuntu:
     ```
     sudo apt-get update -y
     sudo apt-get install -y git

     ```
+  * RHEL / Amazon Linux:
+    ```
+    sudo yum update -y
+    sudo yum install -y git

+    ```
+6. Install docker and add docker users.
-  8. Install docker.
-Follow the docker documentation.
+  1. Follow the docker documentation.
     * Ubuntu: http://docs.docker.io/en/latest/installation/ubuntulinux/
     * RHEL: http://docs.docker.io/en/latest/installation/rhel/
     * Amazon Linux: http://docs.docker.io/en/latest/installation/amazon/
-  8. Add those who need to use docker to the docker group.
+  2. Add those who need to use docker to the docker group.
     * Ubuntu: `sudo adduser [username] docker`
     * RHEL / Amazon Linux: `sudo vigr` and `sudo vigr -s`
     This will allow users to run docker commands without sudo.
+7. Set up Doskara repository.
+  1. Create and prepare the doskara directory:
+    ```
+    sudo mkdir /usr/local/doskara
+    sudo chgrp doskara /usr/local/doskara
+    sudo chmod 775 /usr/local/doskara
+    sudo chmod g+s /usr/local/doskara
+    umask 002

+    ```
+  2. Add your SSH key to Github.
+You may need to first generate an SSH key if you don't yet have one using `ssh-keygen`.
+  3. Clone the repository: `cd /usr/local/doskara` followed by `git clone git@github.com:RedRabbitDevelopment/doskara-servers.git`
+  4. Reset your umask with `umask 022`.
+8. Final configuration
-  9. Change the hostname if you wish by editing `/etc/hostname`.
+  1. Change the hostname if you wish by editing `/etc/hostname`.
-  9. Since Amazon does not allow us to modify DNS entries on our private subnet, we can use `/etc/hosts` instead (or set up a name server, but that takes substantial extra effort).
+  2. Since Amazon does not allow us to modify DNS entries on our private subnet, we can use `/etc/hosts` instead (or set up a name server, but that takes substantial extra effort).
 In `/etc/hosts`, add the `[private ip address] [hostname]` combination for every host on the Doskara VPC that you wish to connect to by hostname.
+Get the private IP addresses from the Amazon EC2 console.
 Also, if you changed the hostname in `/etc/hostname`, add `127.0.0.1 [hostname]`.
-  9. Cleanup.
-Remove sudo privileges from the default user and remove the default account. **MAKE SURE ALL PREVIOUS STEPS ARE COMPLETE BEFORE DOING THIS!** You may not be able to log in to your machine otherwise.
+9. Cleanup. **MAKE SURE ALL PREVIOUS STEPS ARE COMPLETE BEFORE DOING THIS!** You may not be able to log in to your machine otherwise.
+  1. Remove sudo privileges from the default user and remove the default account.
     * Remove sudo privileges.
 Comment out the following line in `/etc/sudoers.d/90-cloud-init-users`:
       ```
       ubuntu ALL=(ALL) NOPASSWD:ALL

       ```
-    * Remove the default user.
+  2. Remove the default user.
 Use `sudo deluser ubuntu` on ubuntu.
 Use the manual method and the `userdel` on RHEL / Amazon Linux.
-6. Reboot, ensure everything comes back up properly and you can log in as one of the new users, and you are ready to rock and roll!
+10. Reboot, ensure everything comes back up properly and you can log in as one of the new users, and you are ready to rock and roll!